JohnDorsey/PyCellEliminationRun/readme.md

   -prepare Curves.Spline for more use cases (other than audio) with customizable endpoint handling.

+  -clean up Codes.py, and move havenBucketFibonacciCoding to it.

   -Elias Delta Iota coding.

   -Haven bucket fibonacci coding with haven buckets that aren't embedded in the stream, to improve the effectiveness of Gzipping the output.